Jędrzejów

 Jędrzejów (/pl/; יענדזשעוו, Andreiow) is a town in southern Poland, located in the Świętokrzyskie Voivodeship.
 It lies approximately 35 km southwest of Kielce.
 It is the capital of Jędrzejów County.
 It has 16,139 inhabitants (2011).

+Etymology

 The origin of the name of the town is unknown.
 Probably it was named after a man named Andrzej (Jędrzej), a member of the noble Lis family, which resided in this area.

 Location and transport

 The town lies in historic province of Lesser Poland, 38 km from Kielce, and 78 km from Kraków.
 Jędrzejów is located in Lesser Poland Upland, on two local rivers, the Jasionka and the Brzeznica.
 The area is hilly, with highest point being a hill called Gaj (301 m above sea level).
 On December 31, 2010, the area of the town was 11.37 km2, and population density 1419 per km^{2}.

 Jędrzejów lies next to European route E77, as well as National Road nr.
 78 (Chałupki – Chmielnik), and two local roads, the 728th and the 768th.
 The town also lies on an important rail route from Kraków to Lublin and Warsaw.
 Close to Jędrzejów train station (Dworzec PKP) is a historic narrow-gauge station where a 750mm-gauge line (Świętokrzyska Kolej Dojazdowa) runs to Pińczów (part of a once extensive network of narrow-gauge railways in the region).
 There used to be an interchange with the standard-gauge line, and there are still remains of a turning triangle in the yards of both stations.